EvanFredHernandez/byose/README.md

 We used `Python 2.7.11` and `pip 9.0.1` on `OSX 10.0.1` but these versions aren't at all mandatory.
 If you do encounter trouble getting setup, we recommend that you try updating your packages.

-After you've gotten those, run `setup.sh` to get setup.
-If this doesn't work, you can follow the below steps for manual setup.

 ### Manual setup

 You will need to install each of the following.